R3-Archive/cordapp-example/README.md

 * **NodeB** who is the seller.
 * **NodeC** an unrelated third party.

-NodeA can generate purchase orders for lists and quantities of items and associated metadata such as delivery address and delivery date.
-The flows used to facilitate the agreement process always result in an agreement with the seller as long as the purchase order meets the contract constraints which are defined in `PurchaseOrderContract.kt`.
+NodeA can generate IOUs for lists and quantities of items and associated metadata such as delivery address and delivery date.
+The flows used to facilitate the agreement process always result in an agreement with the seller as long as the IOU meets the contract constraints which are defined in `IOUContract.kt`.

-All agreed purchase orders between NodeA and NodeB become "shared facts" between NodeA and NodeB.
-Note that NodeC won't see any of these transactions or have copies of any of the resulting `PurchaseOrderState` objects.
+All agreed IOUs between NodeA and NodeB become "shared facts" between NodeA and NodeB.
+Note that NodeC won't see any of these transactions or have copies of any of the resulting `IOUState` objects.
 This is because data is only propagated on a need-to-know basis.